MrClappy/MinerDashboards/WORKLOG.md

 # Dashboard Work Log

+## Prerequisites

+1. Scripts are written in Bash, a Linux host is required to scrape metrics
+2. CPU temperature metrics are only compatable on Windows miners
+3. These instructions assume that miners, proxy, and InfluxDB are on the same network.
+Port forwarding is required otherwise.

 ## Database Setup

-1. Install InfluxDB on a computer on the same network as your miners and proxy, I highly recommend doing this on a Linux computer.
+1. Install InfluxDB.
-2. Install the InfluxDB Client (influxdb-client).
+2. Install an InfluxDB Client (influxdb-client on Linux).
 3. Create a database for the metrics to be written to.

     For this example, a single database 'MoneroMetrics' will be used.